Vergil0327/leetcode-history/What Happens When... and How/Designing-data-intensive-applications/Chapter-2.md

 There are several driving forces behind the adoption of NoSQL databases, including:

-- A need for greater scalability than relational databases can easily achieve, includ‐ ing very large datasets or very high write throughput
+- A need for greater scalability than relational databases can easily achieve, including very large datasets or very high write throughput
 - A widespread preference for free and open source software over commercial database products
 - Specialized query operations that are not well supported by the relational model
 - Frustration with the restrictiveness of relational schemas, and a desire for a more